astronomer/airflow-guides/guides/astro-customer-onboarding.md

 - If you have a specific feature request or are curious about platform-wide issues our engineering team is tackling, you can track and open up issues in this repo

-### (2) Slack Channel Support (Paid)
+### (2) Slack Channel Support

-- If you're looking for 1:1 attention from us, we've found that a private, shared slack channel between our two teams is very much worth the cost.
-We'll walk you through troubleshooting in real-time, hop on a screenshare if necessary, and share insights, gotchas and best practices that other customers might not get easy access to
+- If you're looking for 1:1 attention from us, we've found that a private, shared slack channel between our two teams is a worthwile investment.
+We'll walk you through troubleshooting in real-time, hop on a screenshare if necessary, and share insights, gotchas and best practices that other customers might not get easy access to.

-- If you're interested in this option, reach out to our Head of Sales, Brad Kirn (brad@astronomer.io)
+- If you're interested in this option, reach out to our Head of Customer, Paola Peraza (paola@astronomer.io)

 ### (3) Astronomer SpaceCamp

-SpaceCamp is our Apache Airflow training and education program for teams looking to run Airflow at scale.
+[SpaceCamp](https://www.astronomer.io/spacecamp/) is our Apache Airflow training and education program for teams looking to run Airflow at scale.
 (Think: We come to your office for a few days, and get your team ramped up on Airflow).

 For more info, check out [this](https://www.astronomer.io/spacecamp/) page, or fill out [this](https://www.astronomer.io/spacecamp/#request-spacecamp) interest form to chat with us.

 ## Astronomer Documentation

 This Guides page is our current hub of documentation.
-We're working hard to add more product-specific docs, so expect those to be added soon.
+We're working hard to add more product-specific docs, so expect to see those soon.

-For now, here are a few guides that should help you kick things off:
+For now, here are a few Astronomer-written guides that should help you kick things off:

 - UI Guides
     - [The Astronomer UI](https://www.astronomer.io/guides/app-ui/)